 The CDOT Contractor shall be responsible for the coordination of relocation and removal work to be performed by Xcel Energy.
-The CDOT Contractor shall contact the Xcel Energy Builder's Call Line at 1-800-628-2121 to request, and process to completion, the required coordination to remove street light standards, and traffic signal poles with luminaires as shown on the plans.
+The CDOT Contractor shall contact the Xcel Energy Builder's Call Line at 1-800-628-2121 to request, and process to completion, the required coordination to remove street light standards, and traffic signal poles with luminaires as shown on the plans

-Xcel Energy forces shall remove the existing roadway lighting, including under deck lighting as required for each construction phase.
+Xcel Energy forces shall remove the existing roadway lighting, including under deck lighting and any aerial facilities supplying the roadway lighting as required for each construction phase.
 This work is anticipated to take 3 working days for each construction phase to complete.
 Xcel Energy forces will assure that the remaining existing roadway lighting is operational.
 The CDOT Contractor shall assure that there is adequate roadway lighting throughout the duration of the project.